-Label Description Server #n The server select drop down box determines which server's information is show selecting server #n.
+Label Description Server #n \downarrow The server select drop down box determines which server's information is shown by selecting server $\#n$.
 Where 'n' is a server, 1 to 5.
 Auto-refresh Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
 Refresh Click to refresh the page immediately.
 Clear Clears the counters for the selected server.
 The "Pending Requests" counter will not be cleared by this operation.